Masa Harina Man

 He glanced again at the Letter of Intent.
 "Revocable at any time by either party."

-Well, he thought, this may be a short trip.
 The Moon!
+Miguel thought.
 What was I thinking?

 To be continued.